payjoin/research-docs/random-beacon-peer-selection.md

+## Random Lottery mechanism

-At a highlevel we are interested in randomizing our choise of which UTXOs to co-spend with to achieve better sybil resistance and promote a more robust tx graph structure.
+At a highlevel we are interested in randomizing our choice of which UTXOs to co-spend with to achieve better sybil resistance and promote a more robust tx graph structure.

-Note that there are other ways to achieve the desired tx graph structure i.e low-hamming weight denominations.
+Note that there are other ways to achieve the contribute to the desired tx graph structure i.e low-hamming weight denominations. // TODO need notes on that

 Expressing this lottery based system as a term in larger wallet cost function makes the most sense.
 At a high level, we take the entire UTXO set that we can coinjoin with, hash each outpoint concat'd with some block hash and perfer the lower values.
 Clients should also take into consideration the tx structure namely the sumset density of the UTXOs selected as well.
 Maybe the random lottery picks some UTXOs but another set is much better respective to your own.